Featured Work

 SEAFOAM – Southeast Asia Framework for Ocean Action in Mitigation

 The ocean is a critical part of the global climate solution.
-This project aims to demonstrate additional ways countries can meet or raise their ambition under the world’s most important climate treaty – the Paris Agreement.
+The Southeast Asia Framework for Oceans Action in Mitigation (SEAFOAM) program aims to demonstrate additional ways countries can meet or raise their ambition under the world’s most important climate treaty – the Paris Agreement.

 24.08.22